-Also, acidic cannabinoids are often very volatile, meaning heat, light, and air will convert them into THC, CBD etc., and degrade them over time.
+Also, acidic cannabinoids are often very volatile, meaning heat, light, and air will convert them into THC, CBD, etc., and degrade them over time.
 This means that the only feasible way for patients to consume these compounds is to ingest whole plant preparations that have not been extracted using heat.
 High-quality, tested ethanol extractions, oil extractions, and pressure extractions are likely best to preserve these cannabinoids for medically-minded people.

 Although there is some debate around how useful the acidic cannabinoids are and how active they are in the body, some evidence suggests that they have their uses, such as showing that cannabinoids like CBDA have significant anti-inflammatory properties.

 8. On “cannabinoid hunting”.

 We often see the marketing machine go into overdrive, and certain cannabinoids and terpenoids become the flavor of the month.
 CBD is perhaps the biggest example of this, and many people say they only want CBD without any THC.
-This is an unscientific way of going about things, as some people, for example those who suffer from cancer or neurological conditions such as multiple sclerosis, may need THC in order to beat pain and/or spasms.
+This is an unscientific way of going about things, like some people, for example, those who suffer from cancer or neurological conditions such as multiple sclerosis may need THC in order to beat pain and/or spasms.

 Also, without the THC, the CBD generally doesn’t do as good a job.
 CBD is a powerful antiemetic.
 Combine it with a little THC and CBDA, and the CBD becomes an even more powerful antiemetic with fewer side effects.
 For a person with ADD/ADHD, a sativa with THC and terpenes like limonene, pinene, and beta-caryophyllene may be helpful, although those who are prone to anxiety may wish to give such a profile a wide berth.
 Resist good marketing, and pay no heed to those who speak ill of THC or any other cannabinoid or terpene.
 The entourage effect is very real.